containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.CreatePodPredictionsRequest"></a>

 ### CreatePodPredictionsRequest
-Represents a request for creating predictions of containers&#39; metric data belonging to a pod
+Represents a request for creating predictions of containers&#39; metric data belonging to a pod.

 | Field | Type | Label | Description |